Introduction

 Yes.

-A lot of people use lavender, chamomile, or sandalwood before bed to help them relax and sleep better..
+Many individuals can use lavender, chamomile, or sandalwood before bed to help them relax and sleep better.

 7. Is Aromatherapy for Stress Relief safe for everyone?